 Visitor Parking

-5. Failure to display your parking permit, for any reason, will result in a parking ticket.
+5. Failure to display your parking permit for any reason will result in a parking ticket.

-6. Overnight parking on campus applies to the hours of 2:00 a.m.- 6:00 a.m. unless otherwise stated.
-Any guest or visitor parked on campus past 2:00 a.m. must be in the Route 32 Lot (lot #28) or Walkill Lot (lot #30).
+6. Overnight parking on campus applies to the hours of 2:00 a.m. - 6:00 a.m. unless otherwise stated.
+Any guest or visitor parked on campus past 2:00 am must be in either Route 32 Lot or Wallkill Lot.

 10. Parking shall be within the confines of one (1) legal parking space.
 A legal parking space is designated by the area between two (2) white painted lines on the paved lot surface.
 No motor vehicle may be parked in or on any of the following: